 This is why cheap outdoor saunas often fail after a few years.

-Do indoor saunas27 require less maintenance?
+Do indoor saunas require less maintenance?

 Yes.
 Indoor saunas stay dry and stable.